AmberRK/FamilyFrame/SRS.md

 ### 4.4 Maintainability

-How will it be maintained?
+It would be preferably kept up indefinitely, but realistically will be maintained as long as the service is paid for,

 5 Architecture
 --------------